-But neither the defender or the D.A touched on any of it; it’s as if they were just having a conversation about some livestock rather than two teenagers in chains before them.
+But neither the defender or the D.A touched on any of it; it’s as if they were just having a conversation about some livestock instead of two teenagers in chains before them.

 Despite this, somehow I still believed that at some point I would at least be granted the opportunity to state my own thoughts on the matter.
 After all, it was my life they were talking about sending away.

 After the hearing, Josh had to go back to MN unit, for the 16-18 year olds, and I to KL.
 I could see my mother later, but first Josh and I were escorted out of the courtroom and merged into a chain-linked herd of other kids getting sent back to the halls.
 We were a generation of kids locked at the elbows and ankles then.
 An entire school of minors gone wayside to the dumps.

 When it came time to part, Josh and I shook hands, vowing to be cool through it.